Criminal Charges for University Students

 At the Walker Law Firm, we represent folks charged with a variety of criminal cases involving the possession of illegal drugs, DUI, property crimes as well as assaults.
 Recently someone asked me what the more common offense was that was charged against college students in Auburn, Alabama.
+Criminal Charges for University Students come in many forms.
 The following is in response to that question.
 It is important to note though, for High School and College age students, an arrest at any level can be discovered in the future with a background check.
 Many private employers as well as Government employers have routinely conducted background checks on perspective employees.
 If you are fortunate enough to have resolved your troubles through the use of some type of Pre-Trial Diversion program, you still will need to file to clear your criminal records, of which there is no guarantee you will be successful in hiding your past.

 - Driving Under the Influence (DUI)